 It is important to note that the UKVI encourages companies to accept fines rather than going through the lengthy process of appeal.
 Not only do they allow for a payment plan to be arranged, but businesses are also offered a 30% discount if they make full payments within 21 days of receiving the notice.

 If you, however, choose to object the civil penalty and appeal, as expected, you will have to provide full evidence and preferably legal argument as to why you are not liable for any civil penalty.

 The choice of whether to accept or appeal is a tricky one.
 Settling, for some, means that they have accepted that they have done wrong.
-It may also mean that you are parting away with hard earned money, something most businesses will not enjoying doing.
-Objecting however, may either get the fine overturned or increased if you lose.
+It may also mean that you are parting away with your hard-earned money, something most businesses will not enjoy doing.
+Objecting, however, may either get the fine overturned or increased if you lose.

-It is therefore important that you seek professional and legal advice from experience business immigration and sponsor licence lawyers before attempting to object and appeal.
-Your immigration lawyer or solicitor must be able to justify the grounds for appeal as well as justifying the fact that should the Home Office increase your fine as a result of the appeal process, it would be unreasonable and unnecessary.
+It is therefore important that you seek professional and legal advice from experienced business immigration and sponsor licence lawyers before attempting to object and appeal.
+Your immigration solicitors must be able to justify the grounds for appeal as well as justifying the fact that should the Home Office increase your fine as a result of the appeal process, it would be unreasonable and unnecessary.

 It may therefore important for employers to consider the strength of objecting and appealing a fine before accepting it.